Fabien-PORTES/meteo_stacklabs/README.md

 ## TODO

+1. Implement unit and integration tests on lambda
-1. Replace lambda function logic creation with lambda step functions for handling of more complex workflow
+2. Replace lambda function logic creation with lambda step functions for handling of more complex workflow
-2. Move currently isolated configuration to a more flexible and/or versionable configuration store
+3. Move currently isolated configuration to a more flexible and/or versionable configuration store
-3. Handle Glue workflow creation and update throuhg Glue blueprints to automate workflow update
+4. Handle Glue workflow creation and update throuhg Glue blueprints to automate workflow update
-4. Subscribe to enterprise quicksight edition to leverage dashboard exposition through a serverless website
+5. Subscribe to enterprise quicksight edition to leverage dashboard exposition through a serverless website
-5. Better parametrization of serverless application infrastructure for a deeper devops approach
+6. Better parametrization of serverless application infrastructure for a deeper devops approach
-6. Better error handling and logging for observability purpose
+7. Better error handling and logging for observability purpose
-7. Better table storage to avoid multiple small files
+8. Better table storage to avoid multiple small files
-8. Create a cloud formation template for project infrastructure
+9. Create a cloud formation template for project infrastructure